tomdapchai/CO3005/README.md

 - PPL3: 115/125
 - PPL4: 98/101

-Not recommend register VoTien PPL course - kinda useless with me.
+Not recommend register VoTien PPL course - kinda useless with me, except some tests in PPL1 and PPL2.